 The Sixth Street Viaduct Replacement Project

-The design of the bridge, known as “The Ribbon of Light”, was created by Los Angeles architect Michael Maltzan, winner of the City’s international design contest in 2012.
-Maltzan is part of the HNTB design-build team and contractors Skanska and Stacy and Witbeck.
+The design of the new bridge, known as “The Ribbon of Light”, was created by HNTB and Los Angeles architect Michael Maltzan.
+Construction is led by contractors Skanska Stacy and Witbeck.
+The design was selected by the Bureau of Engineering through an international design competition.

 Upon completion of the new viaduct, the Bureau of Engineering will construct a 12-acre park underneath the structure that will provide access to the Los Angeles River, public art, recreational programming and much more.